-- The Company will be working with various advisors to assist the Company with presenting to the various Ministries and Governmental agencies the values and benefits of the Volta Grande Gold Project to the surrounding region. - The Company will continue to work with INCRA pursuant to the land concession agreement (the "INCRA Land Agreement") entered into between the Company and INCRA, whereby INCRA has provided the Company with access to certain INCRA designated lands for mining activities for a period of 20 years from its execution date (November 26, 2021), with the ability to further extend the term. - The Company completed an internal update of operating costs and had a third party review the capital costs at the beginning of 2020.
-The Company continued to follow and discuss with its major equipment and product suppliers and will continue to monitor and evaluate price inflation and any impacts it might have on the Volta Grande Gold Project in 2022. - The Company continues to advance and undertake engineering and technical work to meet the conditions set out in the LI, specifically related to the environment, community, operating standards and regulations and documentation. - The Company continues to advance technical work related to the Volta Grande Gold Project with the objective to reduce its carbon emissions footprint, minimize noise and dust emissions, and reduce operating costs.
+- The Company continues to advance and undertake various engineering and technical work to meet the conditions set out in the LI, specifically related to the environment, community, operating standards and regulations and documentation. - The Company continues to consider opportunities for the Volta Grande Gold Project with the objective to reduce its carbon emissions footprint, minimize noise and dust emissions, and reduce operating costs.
 Belo Sun has been evaluating near-pit crushing and conveyor transport of mine waste to reduce truck requirements, reduce costs and minimize carbon footprint.
 For mine truck haulage, the Company is evaluating the use of alternative fuels to reduce the carbon footprint and lower operating costs.
 The incorporation of high-pressure grinding rolls and secondary crushing rather than semi-autogenous grinding ("SAG") milling is being considered to lower power consumption, reduce operating costs and the Company's carbon footprint. - Belo Sun established an Independent Tailings Review Board in 2013 to review the development of the tailings facility through its various stages of engineering, construction and operations.
 In order to maintain this technical overview, the Company strengthened the board with two new members in 2021.
-These individuals are renowned for their expertise in design engineering, construction and operation of tailings facilities globally. - The Company continues to advance technical work related to the Volta Grande Gold Project to ensure optimization with engineering and operating opportunities such as enhanced environmental opportunities to potentially improve productivity and reduce emissions, geochemical characterization studies, construction planning optimization and capital and operational cost reviews. - The Company is evaluating and discussing financing opportunities with various mining companies regarding a joint venture structure as well as evaluating debt and equity providers to advance the Volta Grande Gold Project if and when the suspension order related to the LI is lifted.

-- The Company continues basic near project and regional exploration activities and during the quarter acquired two additional exploration licences.
+These individuals are renowned for their expertise in design engineering, construction and operation of tailings facilities globally. - The Company continues to consider opportunities to advance the Volta Grande Gold Project to ensure optimization with engineering and operating opportunities such as enhanced environmental opportunities to potentially improve productivity and reduce emissions, geochemical characterization studies, construction planning optimization and capital and operational cost reviews. - The Company is evaluating opportunities regarding a joint venture structure as well as evaluating debt and equity providers to advance the Volta Grande Gold Project if and when the suspension order related to the LI is lifted. - The Company continues to evaluate project and regional exploration activities.
 An internal review this year of in-pit mineral resource conversion to reserves potential has indicated opportunities to potentially increase the in-pit mining reserves.
-Condemnation evaluation of areas in which to locate the Volta Grande Gold Project's main infrastructure is ongoing in preparation of the restart of activities following the lifting of the suspension order. - The Company will continue to follow the process of selecting consulting firms for the PBA work program and consultation. - The Company continues to monitor artisanal mining activities.
-With the dryer weather and current economics, local villagers have been scavenging surface material for gold.
-The Company will notify police if any mechanized equipment appears but it does not interfere with local people doing small scale subsistence artisanal mining. - The Company will be evaluating ESG programs and compliance standards. - The Company continues to monitor court cases involving the Volta Grande Gold Project.
-Following the completion and approval of the ECI by FUNAI and the Indigenous communities and as Belo Sun moves to advance and develop the Volta Grande Gold Project, the Company anticipates additional legal claims and actions may be brought in Brazilian courts to attempt to delay the development of the Volta Grande Gold Project. - With progress and completion of the ECI and the FUNAI documentation submission to the Court and SEMAS, Belo Sun expects and has seen reaction from various groups opposed to the Volta Grande Gold Project, as described above and below.
+Condemnation evaluation of areas in which to locate the Volta Grande Gold Project's main infrastructure is ongoing in preparation of restarting activities following the lifting of the suspension order. - The Company continues to monitor artisanal mining activities.
+With the current economics, local villagers have been scavenging surface material for gold.
+The Company will notify police if any mechanized equipment appears but it does not physically interfere with local people doing small scale subsistence artisanal mining. - The Company continues to monitor court cases involving the Volta Grande Gold Project.
+Following the completion and approval of the ECI by FUNAI and the Indigenous communities and as Belo Sun moves to advance and develop the Volta Grande Gold Project, the Company anticipates additional legal claims and actions may be brought in Brazilian courts to attempt to delay the development of the Volta Grande Gold Project.

+With progress on the PBA and completion of the ECI and the FUNAI documentation submission to the Court and SEMAS, Belo Sun expects and has seen reaction from various groups opposed to the Volta Grande Gold Project, as described above and below.
 Despite this, the Company is committed to advancing the Volta Grande Gold Project as a responsible and accountable mining project which will be environmentally sensitive with the goal to create broad economic and social benefits, making it a project worthy of support from all groups.
 See additional risk factors related to litigation in the section titled "Risks and Uncertainties".